 3. Establish a Private Tutoring Program.
 The laws around this option are very vague and, if you choose to go this route, be sure to select a tutor who has experience in setting up a legally viable program for you.

 While any of the above choices will provide compliance with Florida’s compulsory attendance laws, each has different implications for you..
 While some of these differences go to issues of recordkeeping and methods, the heart of the distinction is whether you want to be accountable to the state or to a private entity.

-Most families choose either private or public home education.
-Private tutoring programs are extremely expensive and infrequently used.
+Most families choose either an Umbrella school or to register with the school district.
 Regardless which method you choose, you can educate your children at home, using the materials and methods you select.
 The key difference between enrolling in a private school and registering as a home educator is this: